picpic2013/Promptus/README.md

 ## Real-time Demo
 ### (0) Getting real-time engines

 We release the real-time generation engines.

+If your GPU is an Nvidia GeForce 4090/4090D, the compatible engines can be downloaded directly.
 Please download the engines from [here](https://drive.google.com/drive/folders/1w-SWduvQ5ZZKLokae1rBXAKG10YGMQzF?usp=sharing), and place the `'denoise_batch_10.engine'` and `'decoder_batch_10.engine'` in the `'engine'` folder.

+If you use a different GPU, Promptus will automatically build engines for your machine.
+Please download the `'denoise_batch_10.onnx'` and `'decoder_batch_10.onnx'` files from [here](https://drive.google.com/drive/folders/1w-SWduvQ5ZZKLokae1rBXAKG10YGMQzF?usp=sharing), and place them in the `'engine'` folder.
+In this case, please wait a few minutes during the first run for the engines to be built.

 ### (1) Real-time generating
 We provide pre-trained prompts (in 225 kbps) for `'sky'` and `'uvg'` examples, allowing you to generate directly without training.